To say that Ray De Tone's music is "in the vein of Jeff Beck

 From the Stevie-Ray-Vaughn-meets-Scott-Henderson "Ray's Stew",

-to the Gary Moore sounding "Slow Grind", Ray presents us with a
+to the Gary Moore sounding "Slow Grind", Ray presents us with

 varied collection of everything from blues, to pop, to fusion and